btvoyten/bvoyten_edify/README.md

 NOTE: node.js should be installed as part of the installation process above.

-Open the unzipped folder in your IDE.
+Open the BVoyten_Edify folder in your IDE.
 The spec files are located in: BVoyten_Edify\cypress\integration Open a PowerShell or Bash terminal within your IDE (if applicable).
   - If terminals are not available in your IDE, open BVoyten_Edify\cypress\integration from within PowerShell or Bash.